Monday, January 19, 2026

 Until the dawn breaks at his door

-And those few chosen are once more
+And those selected are once more

 Returned from their great flight.